dasante78/StockEnv/README.md

     #use model to predict
     model.predict(testx)

-More examples on samples folder in github
+More examples in samples folder in github

 ## Installation